vanshajc/ArduBot/README.md

 # ArduBot

 #### **Description**
-The goal of this project is to teach a robot running on an Arduino to learn to driver around an environment by itself.
+The goal of this project is to teach a robot running on an Arduino to learn to drive around an environment by itself.
-This is done by training the robot using deep reinforcement learning to avoid obstacles.
+This will be done by training the robot in simulation with deep reinforcement learning, penalizing on hitting obstacles and rewarding for distance traveled.

 Currently, the simulation is being developed.